 - Another source of confusion is probably created by the term "disease", which is actually a misnomer.
 Degenerative disc disease is not really a disease at all, but rather a degenerative condition that at times can produce pain from a damaged disc.

-Disc degeneration is a natural part of aging and over time all people will exhibit changes in their discs consistent with a greater or lesser degree of degeneration.
+Disc degeneration is actually a natural part of aging and over time all people will exhibit changes in their discs consistent with a greater or lesser degree of degeneration.
 However, not all people will develop symptoms.
 In fact, degenerative disc disease is quite variable in its nature and severity.

 In This Article:

-Medical Practitioners Disagree on Degenerative Disc Disease
+Medical Practitioners Disagree

 Finally, many patients are confused about degenerative disc disease because many medical professionals don't agree on what the phrase describes.